Careers360 Logo

 Download PDF

-The complete solved exercise is given below.
+The detailed solved explanations of all the questions given in the textbook are given below.
 Each question is answered step by step to improve understanding and clarity.
-Studying through the Class 11 Biology Chapter 9 Biomolecules question and answer allows students to understand the structure and function of molecules clearly.
+Studying through the Class 11 Biology Chapter 9 question answers allows students to understand the structure clearly.

 Q1.
 What are macromolecules?
 Give examples.